openedx/edx-documentation/en_us/students/source/SFD_account.rst

 #######################

-This topic provides an introduction to edx.org and edX Edge and describes the steps you take before you begin your first course.
+This topic provides an introduction to edx.org and edX Edge and describes the steps you take before you :ref:`begin your first course <SFD Starting a Course>`.

 .. contents::
   :local: